vlaate/vladsc/README.md

 * It's more of an aiding device for exploring the sky via star hopping, than a "push to" feature to zero in on difficult sky objects.
 * Star alignment with SkySafari is critical, so some basic knowledge of a sky object to align with is necessary (moon, Orion's belt, Sirius, etc).

-This is how the device looks when attached to a lightweight telescope:
+This is what the device looks like when attached to a lightweight 90mm telescope:

 ![alt text](https://raw.githubusercontent.com/vlaate/vladsc/master/IMG_20170522_072847.jpg "Finished look")